truj1ll0/mkdocs-help-center/docs/supporter-center/intro-to-supporter-center.md

 #### Cancel a recurring donation

 If you wish, you can cancel your recurring donation.
-Simply go to your recurring donation and select **Cancel donation. **You’ll also have the option to pause your donation for up to three months instead.
+Simply go to your recurring donation and select **Cancel donation.** You’ll also have the option to pause your monthly donation for up to three months instead.

 ![Cancel recurring donation pop-up](assets/supporter-center/sc-cancel-recurring-donation.png)